axionjs/AxionJS/packages/cli/README.md

 # AxionJS CLI

-A command-line tool to add components and utilities to your AxionJS project.
+A command-line tool to add components and utilities to your project.

 ## Installation